The NSWYO 2018 Series

 GABRIELLE VICI New Work

-BRAHMS Double Concerto in A Minor – Anna Da Silva Chen (violin), Eliza Sdraulig (cello)
+MENDELSSOHN Violin Concerto – Anna Da Silva Chen (violin)

 ELGAR Variations on an Original Theme ‘Enigma’ Op.
 36